 Because you’re gonna do it anyway.

-I know, you’ve read this as a sceptic.
-And you’re still a sceptic.
+I know, you’ve read this as a skeptic.
+And you’re still a skeptic.
 You think you can pull it off.
 And that’s cool, we knew you were going to go through with the Disneyland surprise trip from the get-go.
 So we’ve put together a little surprise Disneyland trip makeover—some rules to make it as much of a success as possible.

 Surprise Disneyland Trip Must-Haves